toninence/real-time-chat-web/README.md

 # real-time-chat-web
-a real time chat application made in react, node js, express and socket.io
+a real time chat application made in react, node js and socket.io